ssato/python-anyconfig/docs/introduction.rst

-python-anyconfig [#]_ is a `MIT licensed <http://opensource.org/licenses/MIT>`_ python library provides common APIs to access to configuration files in various formats with some useful features such as contents merge, templates, schema validation and generation and query support.
+python-anyconfig [#]_ is a `MIT licensed <http://opensource.org/licenses/MIT>`_ python library provides common APIs to access to configuration files in various formats with some useful features such as contents merge, templates, query, schema validation and generation support.

 - Home: https://github.com/ssato/python-anyconfig
 - Author: Satoru SATOH <ssat@redhat.com>